tacofoundation/tacofoundation.github.io/docs/specification.md

 ## **1. Version and schema**

 This is version 2.0.0 of the TACO specification, released on November 21, 2025.
 See [Version Compatibility](#9.-Version-Compatibility) for details on compatibility with previous versions.
+The specification follows semantic versioning (MAJOR.MINOR.PATCH).
+Within the same major version, all updates **MUST** maintain backward compatibility.

 ## 2. Overview